 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have had a recent heart attack.
-Tell your doctor if you have kidney problems, liver disease, congestive heart failure, low blood pressure, a mineral imbalance (such as high potassium or low sodium in the blood), or a history of upper respiratory surgery.
+- Tell your doctor if you are breastfeeding, you had a recent heart attack, or you have kidney problems, liver disease, heart failure, high potassium or low sodium, or a history of upper respiratory surgery.

 - This medicine could lower your blood pressure too much and cause you to feel dizzy or lightheaded.
+This is more likely to happen when you begin to use the medicine.
+It could also happen if you have diarrhea or are vomiting, sweat heavily, or become dehydrated.
 Stand or sit up slowly if you are dizzy.
-This is more likely to happen when you begin to use the medicine.
-It could also happen if you have diarrhea or vomiting, sweat heavily, or do not drink enough water and become dehydrated.
 If you faint, call your doctor right away.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blood in your urine, pain in your side or lower back, or sharp back pain just below your ribs